jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/scope/roots.md

 ### Registered by mistake

-This option is useful in case of mistakes when adding a root, but if you just need to update the url, branch or any other root attributes, refer to [Edit a git root](#edit-a-git-root)
+This option is useful in case of mistakes when adding a root, but if you just need to update the URL, branch or any other root attributes, refer to [Edit a git root](#edit-a-git-root)

 ### Moved to another group